oBreak/oB-twitter-search/README.md

 |Access Token	        |Example                     |
 |Access Token Secret    |Example                     |

-Real keys and tokens will be found in the /conf/ directory after adding them to the appropriate key-conf.ini file.
+Real keys and tokens will be found in the `/conf/` directory after adding them to the appropriate `key-conf.ini` file.

-After creating the conf.ini modeled after the conf-example.ini included in this repository with the appropriate data, the program should automatically extract the keys and request a bearer token.
+After creating the `key-conf.ini` modeled after the `key-conf-example.ini` included in this repository with the appropriate data, the program should automatically extract the keys and request a bearer token.
 This bearer token will be saved as `bearer.token` in the `/conf/` directory and will be passed for future requests.